statles/kickstarter_analysis/README.md

 The challenge of this analysis was creating separate =COUNTIFS functions for each price category.

 ## Results
 From Outcomes based on Launch Date, you can conclude that most theater campaigns are launched between May and July.
-Additionally, the success rate of theater campaigns decreases during the winter months, but success picks back up again in the spring
+Additionally, the success rate of theater campaigns decreases during the winter months, but success picks back up again in the spring.
+However, in 2016, March through May was the most successful time to launch an campaign.
-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+From the Outcomes based on Goals, you can conclude that more campaigns had a goal of $1000 to $4999 than they did of any other price range.
+For campaigns over $45000, there were only two successful campaigns and 15 failed campaigns.
+There were no cancelled campaigns in the plays subcategory.
+For plays under $10000, the majority of the plays were successful.

+The limitations of this data set is that it only cover the years 2009 to 2017.
+In addition, there are other factors that affect outcome that were not captured, such as promotion on social media.
+Additionally, the dataset does not capture if the failed campaigns were relaunched as another campaign.

+We could make another graph that captures outcomes based on goals as a total rather than a percentage.
+As the goal value increases, there are fewer campagins in that category.
+The percentages are skewed because they are only made up of a few values.
+We could also make another graph for outcomes based on campaign length, to see if longer campaigns were more successful than shorter campaigns.